Bruno-Muller/AGC-BLOCK-III-DOC/README.md

 ##### 8.1.3.2.
 DATAA derivated pseudo-instructions

 These pseudo-instructions assemble as DATAA hardware-instruction.
 DATAA is not used directly by the programmer.
-DATAA is not a assmebly instruction.
+DATAA is not a assembly instruction.

 ```
 Octal       Op Code     Description